2014 Annual Conference

 Civil Disobedience, Democracy and the 21st Century Citizen: A Gandhian Approach, Prakash Chenjeri, Southern Oregon University

 Gandhi’s Choice: Function of Convenience?
-Shweta Singh, University of Delhi
+Shweta Singh, University of Delhi - The Nature of Power (SU 313)

 Chair: Patricia Omamomo Agboro, University of Lagos